Skip to main content

 • /ipfs/ping/1.0.0 - Open a standardized substream libp2p to a peer and initialize a ping to verify if a connection is still alive.
 If the peer does not respond, the connection is dropped.
 This is a Request-Response substream.

-Further specification and reference implementation are available in the libp2p documentation.
+Further specification and reference implementations are available in the libp2p documentation.

 • /ipfs/id/1.0.0 - Open a standardized libp2p substream to a peer to ask for information about that peer.
 This is a Request-Response substream, but the initiator does not send any message to the responder and only waits for the response.

-Further specification and reference implementation are available in the libp2p documentation.
+Further specification and reference implementations are available in the libp2p documentation.

 Further specification and reference implementation are available on Wikipedia respectively the golang Github repository.